 The National Cowgirl Museum & Hall of Fame is all about honoring the women who contributed to the legacy and foundation of the Wild West.
 Take a guided tour and see over 4,000 artifacts honoring 220 honorees including Annie Oakley, Sacagawea, Georgia O'Keefe, and Supreme Court Justice Sandra Day O'Connor.

 Located waterside, just across from The Fort Worth Zoo, Clearfork Food Park is a local favorite.
 Here, multiple food trucks circle around a permanent cantina and live music pavilion.
 The park is dog-friendly, and its riverside location makes for a great spring or summer afternoon.

 6. The Modern Art Museum of Fort Worth

-Take a look at a picture of the Modern Art Museum of Fort Worth and you might guess it was an installation in New York, Tokyo or Sydney, but this proud establishment was built to showcase the artistic appreciation of the residents of Fort Worth.
-The permanent collection includes works by Pollock and Warhol, while traveling exhibits feature such modern artists as African American painter Kehinde Wiley.
+Take a look at a picture of the Modern Art Museum of Fort Worth and you might guess it was an installation in New York, Tokyo, or Sydney, but this proud establishment was built to showcase the artistic appreciation of the residents of Fort Worth.
+The permanent collection includes works by Matisse, Picasso, and Warhol, while traveling exhibits feature such modern artists as African American painter Kehinde Wiley.